BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering: Abstract

 \section{Abstract}

-Neural Radiance Field (NeRF) has achieved outstanding performance in modeling 3D objects and controlled scenes, usually under a single scale.
-In this work, we make the first attempt to bring NeRF to city-scale, with views ranging from satellite-level that captures the overview of a city, to ground-level imagery showing complex details of an architecture.
-The wide span of camera \altitudefull yields multi-scale data with different levels of detail and \coverage, which posts great challenges to vanilla NeRF and biases it towards compromised results.
-To address these issues, we introduce CityNeRF, a progressive learning paradigm that grows the NeRF model and training set synchronously.
+Neural radiance fields (NeRF) has achieved outstanding performance in modeling 3D objects and controlled scenes, usually under a single scale.
+In this work, we focus on multi-scale cases where large changes in imagery are observed at drastically different scales.
+This scenario vastly exists in real-world 3D environments, such as city scenes, with views ranging from satellite level that captures the overview of a city, to ground level imagery showing complex details of an architecture; and can also be commonly identified in landscape and delicate minecraft 3D models.
+The wide span of viewing positions within these scenes yields multi-scale renderings with very different levels of detail, which poses great challenges to neural radiance field and biases it towards compromised results.
+To address these issues, we introduce \modelname, a progressive neural radiance field that achieves level-of-detail rendering across drastically varied scales.
 Starting from fitting distant views with a shallow base block, as training progresses, new blocks are appended to accommodate the emerging details in the increasingly closer views.
-The strategy effectively activates high-frequency channels in the positional encoding and unfolds more complex details as the training proceeds.
-We demonstrate the superiority of CityNeRF in modeling diverse city-scale scenes with drastically varying views, and its support for rendering views in different levels of detail.
-Project page can be found in \href{https://city-super.github.io/citynerf}{CityNeRF}.
+The strategy progressively activates high-frequency channels in NeRF's positional encoding inputs and successively unfolds more complex details as the training proceeds.
+We demonstrate the superiority of \modelname in modeling diverse multi-scale scenes with drastically varying views on multiple data sources (city models, synthetic, and drone captured data) and its support for high-quality rendering in different levels of detail.